Case Study: An Indigenous Nation

 Overview

-In this experience, students create a case study of one of the three tribes of American Indians still living in Texas.
+In this experience, students create a case study of one of the three indigenous nations still living in Texas.
 First they develop inquiry questions and conduct research to answer them.
-Then they following the writing process to create a written report.
+Then they follow the writing process to create a written report.
 Next they work in small groups to prepare and deliver an oral report.
 Finally, they evaluate their presentation using a rubric.

-Note that the three tribes— Alabama-Coushatta, Kickapoo, and Ysleta Del Sur Pueblo—all arrived after the beginning of European settlement.
+Note that the three indigenous nations— Alabama-Coushatta, Kickapoo, and Ysleta del Sur Pueblo—all arrived after the beginning of European settlement.
 You may teach this lesson as part of the Geography and Indigenous Peoples unit, or you may wait and teach it together with the closing of the frontiers or even modern Texas.

 Each of the following scenes provides teaching strategies for incorporating this experience into an ELAR framework.

 Students will collaborate in small groups for scene 5.
-Assign each of the small groups one of the three tribes before beginning the lesson.
+Assign each of the small groups one of the three nations before beginning the lesson.

 There is no quiz at the end of the experience.
 Instead, students will self-evaluate their work using a rubric.
 The rubric is available in the Student Pack for students to review before they begin work on the presentations.